Presidency hinges on tight races in battleground states

-WASHINGTON — The fate of the United States presidency hung in the balance Wednesday morning, as President Donald Trump and Democratic challenger Joe Biden battled for three familiar battleground states — Wisconsin, Michigan and Pennsylvania — that could prove crucial in determining who wins the White House.
+WASHINGTON — The fate of the United States presidency hung in the balance Wednesday as Democratic challenger Joe Biden picked up a win in Wisconsin while fighting President Donald Trump in other battleground states that could prove crucial in determining who wins the White House.

-A late burst of votes in Wisconsin from Milwaukee gave Biden a small lead, but it was too early to call the race.
-Hundreds of thousands of votes were also outstanding in Michigan and Pennsylvania.

-The two candidates, who have proposed dramatically different visions for the nation, split territory across the U.S. after polls closed Tuesday night.
-With neither candidate securing the 270 Electoral College votes needed to win the White House, Biden urged patience and vowed that every vote would be counted.
+Neither candidate cleared the 270 Electoral College votes needed to win the White House, and the margins were tight in several other battleground states.
+Top advisers for both Biden and Trump on Wednesday morning expressed confidence that they respectively had the likelier path to victory in the outstanding states.

+The AP called Wisconsin for Biden after election officials in the state said all outstanding ballots had been counted, save for a few hundred in one township and an expected small number of provisional ballots.

 “It’s not my place or Donald Trump’s place to declare who’s won this election,” Biden said.
 “That’s the decision of the American people.”

+Vote tabulations routinely continue beyond Election Day, and states largely set the rules for when the count has to end.
+In presidential elections, a key point is the date in December when presidential electors met.
+That’s set by federal law.

+Several states allow mailed-in votes to be accepted after Election Day, as long as they were postmarked by Tuesday.
+That includes Pennsylvania, where ballots postmarked by Nov.
+3 can be accepted if they arrive up to three days after the election.

-Pennsylvania Gov. Tom Wolf tweeted that his state had over 1 million ballots to be counted and that he “promised Pennsylvanians that we would count every vote and that’s what we’re going to do."
+Pennsylvania Gov. Tom Wolf said he had “promised Pennsylvanians that we would count every vote and that’s what we’re going to do."

 Democrats typically outperform Republicans in mail voting, while the GOP looks to make up ground in Election Day turnout.
 That means the early margins between the candidates could be influenced by which type of votes — early or Election Day — were being reported by the states.